Ark of the Covenant in Ethiopia (Axum/Aksum) – Legend, Church, and Location

 What to Experience:

-- Visit the old and new St. Mary of Zion churches
+- Visit the old and new St. Mary of Zion churches.

-- Stand near the Chapel of the Tablet (viewing from outside)
+- Stand near the Chapel of the Tablet (viewing from outside).

-- Ancient obelisks (stelae) and royal tombs
+- See ancient obelisks (stelae) and royal tombs.

 For the Diaspora: